theblag/MusicPlayer/README.md

 ## Acknowledgments

 - Thanks to **Huge Icons** for providing the SVG icons.
-- Thanks to [Pixabay](https://pixabay.com) and [FreeToUse.com](https://freetouse.com) for the free songs and album cover resources.
+- Thanks [FreeToUse.com](https://freetouse.com) for album cover resources.
 - Special acknowledgment to **Code with Harry** for the tutorial that inspired this project.
 Check out his YouTube channel [here](https://www.youtube.com/@CodeWithHarry).
-- Thanks to all the tutorials and resources that aided in developing this project.

 ---